ojplg/wup/README.md

 4) The library for Postgres integration seems weakly typed.
 Why handle everything with strings?
 Java does much better here, though perhaps a different library does things more tightly.
 Again, I could be missing a lot of things here.
 5) I do love the great specificity and simplicity of type errors with line and character given.
 Seems easier than GHC.
 6) I miss list comprehensions.

+# TODO

+* Smooth out and improve navigation
+* Convert the http query parsing to built-in Uri class
+* Add some logging
+* Add some css, prettify
+* Convert dates to date type and do ordering
+* Clean up problems with URL encoding